 - Bonus Round: Guess up to ten words for $100 each, then three more words for ten times that amount (up to $10,000).

-- Game Show Winnings Cap: Contestants originally stayed on until they lost once; in September 1984, this was altered to have players stay on until they lost twice.
+- Game Show Winnings Cap: Contestants originally stayed on until they lost once; in September 1984, this was altered to have players stay on until they either won six times, or lost twice.

 - Golden Snitch: The first two rounds were worth $100 each, while the next two rounds were $250 each.
 As $500 was needed to win, the two $100 rounds had absolutely no bearing on the game.